 What Causes Lupus?

 The exact cause of lupus is currently unknown.
-It seems that lupus can be a result of the combination of the following areas (3, 5):
+It seems that lupus can be a manifestation of a combination of the following areas:

-- Environment: Stress, smoking, and exposure to toxins can be potential causes of lupus.
+- Environment: Researchers have pointed out that stress, smoking, and exposure to toxins like silica dust can be potential causes of lupus.

-- Hormones: Abnormal hormone levels, especially increased estrogen, may increase the risk of lupus.
+- Hormones: Abnormal hormone levels, especially high estrogen levels, may increase the risk of lupus.

-- Infections: Previous infections, including the Epstein-Barr virus, cytomegalovirus, and Hepatitis C have been linked to lupus.
+- Infections: Healthcare providers are still evaluating the impact of previous diseases like Epstein-Barr virus, cytomegalovirus, and Hepatitis C have to lupus.

 Types Of Lupus

-- Systemic lupus erythematosus: This is the most common type that can range from mild to severe and can worsen over time, then improve again.
+- Systemic lupus erythematosus (SLE): It is the most common type of lupus, 70% of people with lupus have SLE.
+It can range from mild to severe, potentially worsening over time and then improving again.

 - Neonatal lupus: This is a rare condition that affects infants whose mothers have lupus.
 Symptoms may include skin rash, low blood count, liver problems, or heart defects in newborns.
 In most cases, these symptoms go away after a few months.